MichaelBalkos/Graphic_Design_Application/README.md

 ## Features:
 - Create, edit, login, logout account.
 - Create, edit, delete canvas.
-- Add text, images, rectangles and circles.
+- Add and modify text, images, rectangles and circles.
 - A plethora of settings for each object including colour, size, rotation, and border.
 - A subscription feature supporting 3 unique pre-sets that automatically populate the canvas.
 - Export the final canvas to device as .png or .jpg.